dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T76: Child welfare is paramount and requires a stable environment.
+### T76: It’s crucial to prioritize children's best interests, including a loving and stable home.

 |Support|
 |---|